percona/k8spsmdb-docs/docs/cloud.md

         You must edit the following command and other command-line statements to replace the `<project name>` placeholder with your project name.
 You may also be required to edit the *zone location*, which is set to `us-central1` in the above example.
-Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs and 45 GB memory.
+Other parameters in the command above specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs.

     You may wait a few minutes for the cluster to be generated, and then you will see it listed in the Google Cloud console